insanoid/SwiftyJSONAccelerator/README.md

 - Follow the examples in [Library-Extensions](SwiftyJSONAccelerator/Library-Extensions) and create a struct implementing`ModelFile`.
 Follow the other extensions for SwiftyJSON and ObjectMapper, they tell you what all you can replace based on your libraries specification.
 - Do the necessary UI changes for the dropdown.
 - Add tests for your library.

+## Previous Releases

+**Version v1.2.0 Released!**

+- Now supports [Marshal](https://github.com/utahiosmac/Marshal)!
+One of the fastest JSONSerialisation class out there! [(Read more)](https://github.com/bwhiteley/JSONShootout)
+- Set `class` as `final`.
+- `init` marked as `required` by default for `class`.

+**Version v1.1.0 Released!**

+- Now generates the correct option `struct` and `class` based on what was selected.

+**Version v1.0.0 Released!**

+- Now generates **Swift 3** and the software itself is upgraded to Swift 3.
+- Unit tests and complete code coverage for file generation module.
+- Modular code to make adding support for other JSON mapping libraries simple.
+- Project upgraded with SwiftLint, Travis, CocoaPods etc.

 ## Swift 2?